Jardim Colonial (São Paulo Metro)

 Jardim Colonial is a monorail station of São Paulo Metro.
 It serves Line 15-Silver, which connects the nearby neighbourhood to the Metro Line 2-Green in Vila Prudente.
 It's located in Avenida Ragueb Chohfi, 1400.

 It was opened on 29 December 2021.

 Toponymy

-In 2009, when the line project was publicly presented, the station was temporarily name Iguatemi, district located 1 km away from the future station.
+In 2009, when the line project was publicly presented, the station was temporarily named Iguatemi, district located 1 km away from the future station.
 After toponymic studies, the station was officially named Jardim Colonial, name of the nearest neighbourhood.